 - Long-term durability.

-- Porosity, allowing for good drainage and quick drying.
+- Porosity allows for good drainage and quick drying.

 - Resistance to damage from temperature variations.

 - Smooth and cool to walk on, even in high temperatures.